-In his long career as a sports columnist, Rick Reilly has covered the biggest games, including the Super Bowl, World Series and the Masters.
+In his long career as a sports columnist, Rick Reilly has covered the biggest games, including the Super Bowl, the World Series and the Masters.
 But for his new book, Sports from Hell, Reilly sought out the championships of decidedly less conventional sports, such as chess boxing and rock, paper, scissors.
 One of Reilly's criteria for choosing a sport from hell was that it had to be dumb to everyone except the competitors.
 He took part in just about every sport, save for bull poker.
-"That's done only in American prisons," he explains to Guy Raz.
-At the Angola prison in Louisiana, inmates sit down at a poker table and put $250 in the middle.
+"That's done only in American prisons," he explains to NPR's Guy Raz.
+At the Angola Prison Rodeo in Louisiana, inmates sit down at a poker table and put $250 in the middle.
 Then they release a 2,000-pound bull that comes charging at the table, and the last guy to leave his chair gets the money.

 224 pages, $14.95, Anchor